omoked/MP1-crochet-and-coffee/README.md

    *Ensure that the the user experience is considered and implemented from the beginning of the website's life cycle. e.g I am starting with a responsive mobile first design that can then be scaled up to tablet and desktop screens.
 I am also making sure that my images have alternative text so that it can be accessible through screen readers.

-   To guide this process, I am using Garett's theory of the 5 planes of UX design.

-   Strategy: What are you aiming to achieve in the first place and for whom?

-   Scope: Which features, based on information from the strategy plane, do you want to include in your design?
-   What's on the table for a production release and what's not, at least for now?

-   Structure: How is the information structured and how is it logically grouped?

-   Skeleton: How will our information be represented, and how will the user navigate to the information and the features?

-   Surface: What will the finished product look like?

    External user's goals:
    New users
    Returning users